42ways/onion-architecture-blueprint/README.md

 ### IntelliJ IDE

-The project was written using IntelliJ IDEA.
+The project was written using IntelliJ IDEA, but the build, esp. the dependencies, is based on `gradle` (and Java Modules).
-The project configuration is stored in `.idea`, configured via the gradle files.
+Therefore the `.idea/` folder is excluded from `git`.

+You can open the project as Gradle project with IntelliJ (and probably any other IDE such as Eclipse), and all settings should be correct.
+Please beware to use the gradle tasks and environment for the run configurations as well.

 ## Usage